Skip to main content

 Protecting Services at Scope

-With the current architecture of the Cloud Permissions Firewall, when you select an OU from the dropdown menu and protect a service at that scope, it will apply protections to each individual AWS Account nested underneath the OU scope (rather than applying to the OU and inheriting).
+With the current architecture of Cloud Permissions Firewall, when you select a folder from the dropdown scope menu and then protect or disable a service at that scope, it will create a restrict policy for each individual GCP resource nested underneath the selected scope.

 Scoped Identity Exemptions